 You can help in three ways:

-a) First if you know Gurmukhi, please sign up for the Shahmukhi Panjabi classes by emailing email@example.com.
+1) First if you know Gurmukhi, please sign up for the Shahmukhi Panjabi classes by emailing [email protected].
 Also encourage your family and friends to also join these classes,

 How will funds be used?